 Focusing too much on the needs of those around them, family caregivers can neglect their own health needs.
 As a result, caregiver burnout can leave you feeling unmotivated, exhausted, irritable, and anxious.
 It has also been linked to higher rates of hypertension, depression, diabetes, and stroke.
 Whether caregivers feel the need to do everything themselves, or lack the proper support system, their good intentions of caring for a loved one can come at the expense of their own health.

 Organizations like Tandem Careplanning, however, can provide aging loved ones with high-quality care at home in order to give family caregivers a much needed break.
 With Tandem, family caregivers still have the ability to be hands-on in the care they provide for their loved one, but can have a professional caregiver relieve them of their duties once or several times per week.
 This is a win-win situation: family caregivers receive some respite and care recipients still have access to high-quality care at home.

 Find Relief With A Professional Caregiver

-Don’t wait until you start recognizing the signs of caregiver burnout; be proactive with your loved one’s care needs and call one of our Senior Care Specialists to discuss how we can help support you in your role as family caregiver: 1-800-370-3377.
+Don’t wait until you start recognizing the signs of caregiver burnout; be proactive with your loved one’s care needs and call one of our Senior Care Specialists at 1-800-370-3377 to discuss how we can help support you in your role as family caregiver.